dongitran/docs-mcp-server/README.md

 > **What is semantic chunking?**
 >
 > Semantic chunking splits documentation into meaningful sections based on structure—like headings, code blocks, and tables—rather than arbitrary text size.
-Docs MCP Server preserves logical boundaries, keeps code and tables intact, and removes navigation clutter from HTML docs.
+UrBox Document Server preserves logical boundaries, keeps code and tables intact, and removes navigation clutter from HTML docs.
 This ensures LLMs receive coherent, context-rich information for more accurate and relevant answers.

-## How to Run the Docs MCP Server
+## How to Run UrBox Document Server

 Choose your deployment method: